Black History Month Events 2021

 Download an events flyer.

-This year, Historic Alexandria highlights two virtual lectures related to African American history.
+In 2021, Historic Alexandria highlighted two virtual lectures related to African American history.
 The first is by Susan Hellman, on “The Green Book” tourist guide that was invaluable to African American travelers in a segregated America in the 20th century.
 The second lecture is by Dr. Brenna Wynn Greer on Moss Kendrix, the “Father of Black Public Relations,” whose collection of photographs and documents is housed at the Alexandria Black History Museum.

 WJLA’s Let’s Talk DC spoke with Alexandria Black History Museum Director Audrey Davis to highlight the Office of Historic Alexandria’s virtual Black History Month events.
 Watch the three-minute video, and read more from WJLA (ABC7).

 February 1: 7 p.m.
 FREE